-Once your company has developed a new product, the next step is to bring it to market.
-While this might sound like a simple next step, it takes planning in order to make sure that you are able to successfully connect with your target audience and convert sales.
-Even the best products will fail without a go-to market (GTM) strategy that takes into account a variety of important factors.
+Once your beverage business has developed a new product, the next step is to bring it to market.
+While this might sound like a simple next step, it takes months or even years of market research and planning in order to make sure that you are able to successfully connect with your target audience and get commitments from new accounts.
+Even the best products will fail without a go-to-market (GTM) strategy that takes into account a variety of important factors.
 Keep reading to learn how to create a detailed business plan that will help you identify your target audience, create a marketing plan and implement a sales strategy.

 A GTM is not one-size-fits-all.
 Every plan will vary according to which markets are appropriate for your product, who your target audience is and much more.
 Here are the seven key steps to creating your GTM strategy:

 - Define your target markets.
 Do some research and decide which markets are best for your product.